Nationals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have played as the underdog in seven of their past 10 games and have gone 2-5 in those contests.
+- The Nationals have covered the runline in all of their previous 10 games (one of those games had a runline.

-- When it comes to the total, the Nationals and their foes are 6-3-1 in their previous 10 contests.

-- Bookmakers have not posted a spread in any of the Nationals' past 10 matchups.

 Read More About This Game